 “When I’m on tour, I spend a lot of time sitting in hotels, airports, or wherever; you can only play so much Angry Birds.
 So I started reading this scholarly book about traditional Indian street magic.
 Sleight of hand goes back thousands of years in India; it’s passed down from father to son.
 As I’m reading this book, I start thinking about this crazy trip to the other side of the world.
 Well, I couldn’t stop thinking about it.
 I looked into airfare and before I knew it, going to India was less of a possibility than a probability.
 That was in 2009.”

+What kind of international travel had you done up to that point?
 “I had been to Europe and the U.K. before, but nothing like India.
 It was totally different and that was part of the appeal—to get as far away from what I knew as possible.
 Even today, my overwhelming response to anybody who asks me about India is: ‘You should stop whatever you’re doing and just go!
 Go now!
 Whatever it takes, just make it happen.’
 It’s the most wonderful place.”

 Where did you go on that first trip and how long were you there?